A Hairdresser’s Testimony: Doing Business With Integrity Is Blessed by God

 Being an Honest Person, My Heart Feels Free

-Afterward, I saw this passage of God’s word, “My kingdom requires those who are honest, not hypocritical, and not deceitful.
-Aren’t the sincere and honest people unpopular in the world?
+Afterward, I saw this passage of God’s word, “My kingdom requires those who are honest, those who are not hypocritical or deceitful.
+Are not the sincere and honest people unpopular in the world?
 I am just the opposite.
-It is acceptable for the honest people to come to Me; I delight in this kind of person, I also need this kind of person.
+It is acceptable for the honest people to come to Me; I delight in this kind of person, and I also need this kind of person.
 This is precisely My righteousness” (“Chapter 33” of Utterances of Christ in the Beginning).
 I understood from God’s words that He is faithful and righteous, and He does not allow those who frequently lie and play tricks to enter into His kingdom.
 Only those who practice the truth and are honest people can attain God’s salvation and get into His kingdom.
 This is determined by God’s righteous disposition.
 The heart of an honest person is free of deceit and trickery.
 They have no need of racking their brains to come up with an even bigger lie to cover up the lie that they initially told, and they certainly don’t live on tenterhooks, afraid of being exposed by someone for a lie that they’ve told.
 There’s no darkness in the hearts of honest people, and there’s no suffering.
 Others can depend upon what they say, they are candid; they are open and aboveboard.
 Only they live out a human likeness.
 It was then that I realized how significant, how valuable being an honest person is.
 Thanks be to God!
 After understanding these things I had even more motivation to seek to be an honest person, and so I set my resolve that I absolutely would do that.

 The following day around noon I was in the middle of cutting someone’s hair when the woman I’d recommended the hair thickening treatment for the previous month walked in, pulling a long face.
 I thought, “It looks like she’s going to cause some trouble.
 What if she says that the product was no good and other customers hear it?
 Wouldn’t that have an impact on my business?
 What can I do to get rid of her?”
 Just as I was trying to figure out how to deal with her, I thought of the words of God I had just read.
 I realized that if I continued to play tricks and cheat people for the sake of my own interest, this would just disgust God.
 I should be an honest person that is loved by God; I could no longer lie or cheat, and no matter what that woman had to say and no matter what other customers thought of me, I had to be an honest person and deal with her complaint correctly.
 Just as that was going through my mind, I heard her say angrily, “Didn’t you say that I would grow new hair with this hair thickening treatment?
 I haven’t grown a single new strand of hair.
 You were cheating me, weren’t you?”
 While calling to God for His guidance to help me tell the truth, I told her sincerely, “Some customers have said that this product is somewhat effective, and others have said that it isn’t.
 I haven’t used it myself, so I couldn’t say.
 If you feel like it’s not working, then don’t use it anymore and I’ll give you a refund.”
 Hearing me say this, she actually wasn’t angry anymore and said with a smile, “I just wanted to know the truth of the matter.
 Since you’re willing to be honest, there’s no need for a refund.
 But still, even though my hair isn’t any thicker from using this product, it is softer and shinier than before.”